Ukraine marks Independence Day six months after start of war | Law-Order

 - Ukraine

-Residents of Kyiv woke up to air raid sirens as Ukraine observed its Independence Day on Wednesday, six months since the star t of the Russian invasion.
+Residents of Kyiv woke up to air raid sirens as Ukraine observed its Independence Day on Wednesday, which also marked exactly six months since the start of Russia's military invasion.

+Authorities in the capital banned large-scale gatherings until Thursday, fearing the national holiday might bring particularly heavy Russian missile attacks.
+Ukrainian President Volodymyr Zelenskyy urged the public to be vigilant.

 "I can't sleep at night because of what I see and hear about what is being done in Ukraine,'' a retiree who identified herself only by her first name, Tetyana, said, her voice shaking with emotion.